nexensys/scratch3-api/readme.md

 - `set`- A variable was changed on the cloud servers.
 Listener parameters: `(name, value)`
 - `open/reset` - The websocket connection connected or reconnected to the servers.
 - `addvariable` - A variable was set for the first time.
-Note that this will not fire the `set` event as well, so you may need to add extra listeners.

 ## Projects Api